exlennis/fomo-system/docs/04-implementation/draft-automation-python-scripts-overview.md

-# Python Scripts Specification Document
+# Python Scripts Overview Draft (for reference only)

 *Timestamp: 20231128*